A Study on the Origin of Christianity

 It is difficult to say because the Chronology of Paul and Acts don’t match.
 This is another element showing the unreliability of Acts knowing Paul is an eyewitness of his own trips!

 But knowing Acts 11:28:30, it seems Paul’s 2nd visit to Jerusalem occurred before or during the execution of James the Greater.
 In this case, James the Greater would be obligatory the one referenced as the Pillar.
-Otherwise, if his death happened before one of Paul's visits, which is what historicists claim, there is very little chance he would have not mentioned it in his letter.
-Something like
+Otherwise, if Paul's visits were after his death, which is what historicists claim, it is highly probable that Paul would have mentioned it in his letter.
+Something like:

 The Historicist Pauline Epistle